 Take Advantage of BBB "Secure Your ID" Day

 Did you know that protecting your identity is largely in your own hands?
 Fifty-six percent of identity theft victims traced the theft to something that was stolen from their own possession.

 So here’s the first rule: If you don’t need it, shred it – responsibly.
 BBB is here to help with Secure Your ID Day.

-On Saturday, October 19, 2013, BBBs across North America will host this helpful identity theft prevention event featuring FREE on-site shredding plus tips to protect your identity.
+On Saturday, April 26, 2014, BBBs across North America will host this helpful identity theft prevention event featuring FREE on-site shredding, electronic recycling, plus tips to protect your identity.